 Why This Works

 The reset combines four micro-movements that target the four most common postural patterns: forward head, rounded shoulders, collapsed thoracic spine, and tucked pelvis.
 Done together, they reverse the daily collapse pattern in one short sequence.
+None of the individual movements is dramatic.
+The combination is what makes the reset effective.

 The neurological effect is what makes the difference.
 Each rep retrains the body's awareness of upright.
 After a few weeks of running this six times a day, your default posture shifts because the body has been reminded so often that it starts to choose upright on its own.
+The retraining is happening at the level of motor patterns, not conscious decisions.

 How to Do It